PearlZeal/Security_access_with_wifi/README.md

 # Security_access_with_wifi

-* Ckeck if the RFID a user has has authorized access to operate the door.
+* Check if the RFID a user has has authorized access to operate the door.
 * If yes...
   -Ask the user to input either of the 3 commands:
     O for Open Door.